 Community Consultation & Collaboration: A Historical Background

 As defined in the original proposal, the FREDA Centre began as a consortium of various community groups representing the interests of front-line agencies, and academic women from Simon Fraser University and the University of British Columbia.
-Both groups were and still are committed to the struggle against violence.
 Given the feminist framework of the research proposal, the consortium hired a community advocate to consult with women around the province regarding their research needs, and ways in which the research centre could facilitate the achievement of those needs.
 A centre was established at the office of one of the community partners so as to make it more accessible to women’s groups.
 It was named Feminist Action Research on Violence against Women (FARVAW).

 The community advocate endeavoured to get in touch with a cross-section of women in BC and the Yukon.
 She consulted widely with community groups and women’s organizations in the Yukon, BC’s Lower Mainland and especially those based in the Comox Valley of Vancouver Island.
 The advocate’s consultation was unprecedented in that it charted and articulated the wide range of concerns that BC and Yukon women’s groups had regarding the funding of further research.
 FARVAW’s research mandate was dismissed as just a replication of the efforts of the National Panel on Violence, and the BC Task Force on Family Violence (1992).
 Women’s groups repeatedly stated that they were frustrated with the federal preoccupation with research given the vast cutbacks to basic programs serving women who have suffered from violence.
 In fact, the National Panel on Violence, dubbed among the women’s groups as the ‘$10 million panel’ was seen as basically reiterating what the groups already knew and had experienced first hand.
 The groups wanted funding for basic services.
 They were highly distrustful of governmental, especially federal, initiatives of any kind.